Uzbekistan: Indorama Kokand/Hamkor Bank-01

 Synopsis

-In 2021, one of the three non-GM complainants indicated that they no longer wished to be involved and decided to withdraw from the case.
-CAO continued discussions with the other two non-GM complainants, one in exile outside Uzbekistan, and all parties regarding these other complainants’ involvement in the dispute resolution process.
+In 2021, one of the three complainants that had split off from the Group in Mediation indicated that they no longer wished to be involved and decided to withdraw from the case.
+CAO continued discussions with the other two complainants, one of whom was in exile outside Uzbekistan.
 Due to COVID-19-related restrictions, the process was delayed.

-As a result of the monitoring activities conducted by the parties during the 2021 cotton harvest season, GM agreed that there was no systemic forced/child labor in fields that are part of IKT’s cotton supply chain.
-One of the non-GM complainants participated in the monitoring activities with the GM.
+As a result of the monitoring activities conducted by the parties during the 2021 cotton harvest season, the Group in Mediation agreed that there was no systemic forced or child labor in fields that are part of Indorama’s cotton supply chain.
+One of the complainants not in the Group in Mediation participated in the monitoring activities with the Group in Mediation.
+The parties finalized a report on the activities performed during the 2021 monitoring period, including a section related to joint recommendations.

-Additionally, the parties decided to continue to collaborate, particularly in monitoring and addressing concerns related to working conditions in the fields from which IKT sources cotton.
-A collaboration agreement was signed on August 29, 2022.
+The parties signed a final settlement agreement in August 2022 having established that the central issue in the complaint, forced labor and child labor in the cotton fields, was resolved.
+The parties decided to continue to collaborate, particularly in monitoring and addressing concerns related to working conditions in the fields from which Indorama sources cotton.
+This was captured in a collaboration agreement signed by the parties in August 2022 (Available in English and Russian).